ben07824/BWX-bijection/README.md

 # Resources
-This branch contains an implementation of the bijection of Backelin, West, and Xin (bwx bijection) as well as a presentation using the results.
+This repository contains an implementation of the bijection of Backelin, West, and Xin (bwx bijection) as well as a presentation using the results.